Prescription Drugs | 6 min read

-For many years the United States has been struggling with an epidemic that is affecting the lives and health of millions of its citizens.
-Each year this epidemic tightens its strangling grip, becoming responsible for destroying the lives of not only the individuals directly affected, but their close friends and families as well.
+For many years, the United States has been struggling with an epidemic affecting the lives and health of millions of its citizens.
+Each year this epidemic tightens its strangling grip, becoming responsible for destroying the lives of not only the individuals directly affected but their close friends and families as well.
 This epidemic is the American opioid crisis, and one of the most frequently abused and dangerous opioids is the common prescription painkiller, Norco.

 Norco is a brand-name formulation of hydrocodone and acetaminophen and is often prescribed to individuals recovering from serious surgery or who have chronic, severe pain that cannot be easily managed by other means.
 It is taken in pill form and is considered a synthetic opioid, which means while it mimics natural compounds derived directly from the opium poppy, it is created entirely in a laboratory.
 Other popular brand names for similar formulations include Vicodin & Lortab.

-The opioid component of Norco is hydrocodone which is categorized as a Schedule II substance on the scale created by the Drug Enforcement Agency of the US.
-Schedule II substances are recognized as having legitimate medical use and value, while also acknowledging that they have an incredibly high potential for dependence, abuse.
-Even in light of the level of addictiveness, it continues to remain one of the most popular and widely prescribed by doctors and other health care professionals.
+The opioid component of Norco is hydrocodone, categorized as a Schedule II substance on the scale created by the Drug Enforcement Agency of the US.
+Schedule II substances are recognized as having legitimate medical use and value while acknowledging that they have an incredibly high potential for dependence and abuse.
+Yet, despite the level of addictiveness, it remains one of the most popular and widely prescribed by doctors and other health care professionals.

-Since Norco is a legitimately prescribed opioid medication, the side effects are often considered relatively minor or manageable, though there will always be the potential for serious or severe side effects.
-Some of these side effects can be incredibly uncomfortable, and borderline painful, particularly with heavier use or higher dosages.
+Since Norco is a legitimately prescribed opioid medication, the side effects are often considered relatively minor or manageable, though there will always be the potential for severe side effects.
+Some side effects can be uncomfortable and borderline painful, particularly with heavier or higher dosages.

 Common Norco Side Effects